A Designer’s Guide to Documenting Accessibility & User Interactions

 For live audio content, we also need to provide text alternatives, like captions.
 This is a little rarer on web content that tends to be pre-recorded.
 But think about XTwitter for example: they have space feature that is audio only, and they provide auto-generated you can activate.
 For now at least.

-So you might say “yes, but the designer isn’t going to write all the transcripts and create all the captions”.
-True.
-But, just like images, if you are a designer, working on a platform that offers the ability to have pre-recorded audio, videos or live audio, it’s your job to make sure captions and / or transcripts are supported.
+And, just like images, if you are a designer, working on a platform that offers the ability to have pre-recorded audio, videos or live audio, it’s your job to make sure captions and / or transcripts are supported.
 Which means: design a place for them.
 Design a whole UI for people to upload their captions, to synchronize them even maybe, if you have a video platform.
 And, it’s your job also to push this, as a product feature in the roadmap, so that, it’s not accessibility is not an afterthought anymore!

-Control for autoplaying content
+Control for autoplaying audio

 Exampels of 2 players, one with a pause button and one with a play button.